Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 Driving in Costa Rica

 Costa Rica has a reputation for having some pretty dangerous and bumpy roads.
-However, these days, that’s not the case at all!
-Now you’ll find well-paved routes in good condition for all types of vehicles.
+However, we didn’t find that to be true!
+Most of our journeys covered well-paved routes in good condition for all types of vehicles.
 The only unpaved road you might encounter on your Costa Rica itinerary is if you take the wrong road from La Fortuna to Monteverde.
 Because of this, always use the Waze app in Costa Rica to find the right roads.

 Costa Rica 3 week road trip itinerary